M0hannad/KSA_Weather_Prediction/README.md

 The idea of the project is to build machine learning model that able to forecast the weather elements in Saudi Arabia.
 The main goals this project are:

-- Predict temperature and Wind Speed for different cities in Saudi Arabia.
+- Predict Temperature and Wind Speed for different cities in Saudi Arabia.

 - Compare the results for using two ML models.